SydorykOleh/SydorykOleh.github.io/_portfolio/16_polardream.md

 uniquepage : true
 ---

-Movie is about a ride on submarine trough arctic.
+Movie is about a ride on submarine through arctic.
-Shading and lighting for whole movie was done by me
+My job was to assemeble environment, create materials, setup lighting/render and comp them into final movie.